 The late Samuel Sanders, well-known collaborative pianist, founded the Cape Cod Chamber Music Festival (formerly the Cape & Islands Chamber Music Festival) with the goal of establishing an ongoing festival of world-class quality chamber music on Cape Cod.

-Now entering its 32nd season, CCCMF presents three weeks of intensive chamber music programming in various Cape locations during August.
+Now entering its 35th season, CCCMF presents four weeks of intensive chamber music programming in various Cape locations during July and August.
 Throughout the balance of the year, CCCMF presents an Autumn and Spring series, a community outreach program, and benefit concerts in New York, and on Cape Cod.
-In hoping to ignite the interest of a younger demographic, CCCMF welcomes all individuals 18 years or younger to attend any regular concert, free of charge.
+Hoping to ignite the interest of a younger demographic, CCCMF welcomes all individuals 18 years or younger to attend any regular concert, free of charge.

 Elaine Lipton is the Festival’s Executive Director.
 She brings a background in education and non-profit management as well as enthusiasm for chamber music and educational outreach to the Festival.
 Clarinetist Jon Manasse, and pianist Jon Nakamatsu are the current Artistic Directors.
 Jon and Jon succeeded Nicholas Kitchen, first violinist for the Borromeo String Quartet in this capacity.
 Founder Samuel Sanders served in this capacity for fourteen years, when he passed the baton to another great pianist, Brian Zeger, whose artistic vision shaped the Festival from 1993 to 2000.